-It’s rather quite unfortunate but also needs to be pointed out right in the beginning that the season two of DC/HBO’s Doom Patrol was cut short due to COVID-19, making it impossible for them to shoot the proper season finale.
+It is quite unfortunate but also needs to be pointed out right in the beginning that the season two of the superhero tragicomedy Doom Patrol was cut short due to COVID-19, making it impossible for them to shoot the proper season finale.
 Even before that there was a significant drop from the first season’s run of 15 to originally planned 10 so the pacing and structure was already expected to be different.
 Perhaps that is why the build-up felt slower but eventually there was less tension felt when approaching the climax, even disregarding the missed episode.
 Good thing is that the show managed to battle that by breaking down the characters more which actually works after spending a season watching their superpowers evolve.

 Much of the character exploration is supported by things happening behind the screens and scenes.
-Kevin Kiner and Clint Mansell’s hypnotic music create the adventures a solid backbone, whether it’s the doom-and-gloom synthesizers or circus-like traditional instrumentation.
-Similarly the costume department is working on overdrive, there is a lot to discover on both the characters influencing the story (Red Jack, Valentina Vostok) or backdrop characters (Scants).
+Kevin Kiner and Clint Mansell’s hypnotic music create a solid backbone for the adventures, whether it’s the doom-and-gloom synthesisers or circus-like traditional instrumentation.
+Similarly the costume department is working on overdrive, there is a lot to discover on both the characters influencing the story or characters hanging out mostly in the background.
 Thanks to the episodes standing on their own stylistically, outstanding parts are easy to pick out.
-Episodes 4 (Sex Patrol), 6 (Space Patrol) and 7 (Dumb Patrol) are the prime examples how fun Doom Patrol can get.
-Why the season is slightly lesser than the first are the last couple episodes that I don’t think tenth could’ve really improve much, the team aspect wasn’t quite earned based on how the storylines played out.
+Episodes four, six and seven are the prime examples of how fun Doom Patrol can be.
+Why the season is slightly lesser than the first are the last couple episodes, and I don’t think that another one could’ve really improved much as the team aspect wasn’t quite earned based on how the storylines played out.

 Smileys: Characterisation, score, Diane Guerrero, costume design